liangqing/syncrypto/README.rst

     syncrypto --rule-file [rule file path]

-the default rule file path is "[plaintext folder]/.syncrypto/rules", so you can add rules in "[plaintext folder]/.syncrypto/rules", but don't need specify the "--rule-file" option explicitly.
+the default rule file path is "[plaintext folder]/.syncrypto/rules", so you can add rules in "[plaintext folder]/.syncrypto/rules", and don't need specify the "--rule-file" option explicitly.

 If you give some rules in command line, and write some rules in rule file at